neondatabase/website/content/docs/guides/nextjs.md

 ### Pages Router

+There are two methods for fetching data using server-side requests in Next.js they are:

+1. `getServerSideProps` fetches data at runtime so that content is always fresh.
+2. `getStaticProps` pre-renders pages at build time for data that is static or changes infrequently.

+#### getServerSideProps

-From your server functions using the Pages Router, add the following code snippet to connect to your Neon database:
+From `getServerSideProps` using the Pages Router, add the following code snippet to connect to your Neon database:

 <CodeTabs labels={["node-postgres", "postgres.js"]}>